 You could start your day today with a visit to Mount Rushmore National Memorial, the famous rock carving dedicated to four influential US presidents.

-There's also the fact that Mount Rushmore's sculptor, Guzton Borglum, was a known member of the Ku Klux Klan.
+There's also the fact that Mount Rushmore's sculptor, Guzton Borglum, had known ties to the Ku Klux Klan.

-It's worth keeping this all in mind if you do decide to visit and watch the film at the Lincoln Borglum Visitor Center, walk the short Presidential Trail, or visit the studio where Borglum worked from 1939 to 1941.
+If you do decide to visit, the top things to do include watching the film at the Lincoln Borglum Visitor Center, walking the short Presidential Trail, and visiting the studio where Borglum worked from 1939 to 1941.

 From Mount Rushmore (or instead of it), continue south to Custer State Park, my favorite part of the Black Hills!
 There is an entry fee to this park (it's not covered by a National Parks Pass), but it's well worth the cost.

 Make for Sylvan Lake first, which is the perfect spot to stop for an early picnic lunch.
 (Or, if picnicking isn't your thing, you can also have lunch at the Sylvan Lake Lodge.)